-Employees who receive a merit eligibility evaluation rating of Meet Standards or better shall be advanced provided a Merit Pay Increase as provided in Section 2 above.
+Employees who receive a merit eligibility evaluation rating of Meet Standards or better shall be advanced as provided in Section 2 above.

 Employees who receive a merit eligibility evaluation rating of less than Meet Standards shall not be granted a merit step advancement.
-Merit Pay Increase.
-Such employees shall be reevaluated after three months and if then rated Meet Standards, shall be granted a merit step pay adjustment as of the date of the three-month follow-up evaluation.
-The effective date of the increase shall be utilized for the purpose of determining eligibility for future merit pay adjustments.
+Such employees shall be reevaluated after three months and if then rated Meet Standards, shall be granted a merit step adjustment as of the date of the three-month followup evaluation.

 If the initial three months follow-up evaluation rating is still less than Meet Standards, the employee shall be evaluated again in three more months.
-If then rated Meet Standards or higher, the employee shall be granted a merit step pay adjustment as of the end of that second three-month follow-up period.
-The effective date of this increase shall be utilized for the purpose of determining eligibility for future merit pay adjustments.
+If then rated Meet Standards or higher, the employee shall be granted a merit step adjustment as of the end of that second three-month follow-up period.

-If the employee is rated less than Meet Standards on the second three-month follow-up evaluation, no merit step pay adjustment shall be made,; and the employee will be evaluated again one year from the date of the initial annual evaluation which was less than Meet Standards.
+If the employee is rated less than Meet Standards on the second three-month follow-up evaluation, no merit step adjustment shall be made, and the employee will be evaluated again one year from the date of the initial annual evaluation which was less than Meet Standards.